-We've all heard the garter horror stories at weddings, maybe you've witnessed (or been a part of!) a few!
+We've all heard the garter horror stories at weddings, maybe you've witnessed or been a part of a few!
 (And these don't always involve alcohol!)
 I'll even spare you some of the insane wedding garter toss pictures that can be found with a simple Google search.
-Suffice to say that a lot can go wrong during the wedding garter toss ceremony at any wedding reception, even to the nicest most well meaning of just married couples.
+Suffice to say that a lot can go wrong during the wedding garter toss ceremony at any wedding reception, even to the nicest most well meaning of just married couples!

 For my next installment of wedding garter 101, I'm talking garter toss and how to do it the classy way.
-You can do the garter toss all types of ways, but if you are looking to keep it timeless and more tradition, this post is for you!
+You can do the garter toss all types of ways, but if you are looking to keep it timeless and more traditional, this post is for you!

 Photo Credit: Renee Hollingshead

 If you want to do the wedding garter toss ceremony, here are a few quick tips to help make the whole tradition go a lot smoother and to help you end up with wedding photos that you are excited about!